- Leiothlypis celata

-4.25 inches.
-Thin, very pointed bill, indistinct yellow supercilium, indistinct broken eye ring, grey to olive head, back, and wings, yellow to dull yellow/olive underparts with blurry, indistinct streaks on breast.
+Small, active, insect-eating bird with thin, very pointed bill.
+Indistinct yellow supercilium.
+Indistinct broken eye ring.
+Grayish to olive head, bac, and wings.
+No wing bars.
+Yellow to dull yellow/olive underparts with blurry, indistinct streaks on breast.
 Yellow undertail coverts.
-Females and immatures are somewhat duller.
 Orange crown rarely shows; most visible when crown feathers are raised, and from behind.

 Alaska and almost universal in Canada (absent only in the southeast and far northeast); Western United States from Washington to western Montana south to California to western tip of Texas.
 In migration found almost anywhere in the United States but far more widespread in west.

 It was formerly included in Vermivora and Oreothlypis.

 - South-eastern Alaska to British Columbia and southern California; winters to Guatemala

 - L. sordida:

 - Coastal southern California and islands off south-western California and Baja California